The-Agile-Avengers/icu-connect-frontend/README.md

 ```
 This will start frontend container.

-### Only Locally
+### Local Development
-If you want to run it locally, you can also use:
+If you want to develop it locally, you can also use:

 ```sh
 npm ci --legacy-peer-deps